raphaelquast/beatstep/README.md

 # More detailed explanations on the assignments:

 The script will set all encoders and buttons to send messages on the Midi-channel 10.
 To indicate a successful setup, the top-row will light up red and blue (about 2 seconds after plugin).
+(it's best to plug the device after Ableton started)

 ## Buttons:

-The `shift-button` is used to activate the control-features.
-(**double-tap** it to make the shift-layer permanent, NOT the *"if shift-pressed"* behaviour!)

-The "if shift-pressed"* behaviour only works if the corresponding layer is activated permanently AND the `shift-button` is pressed!

-`shift` + `button 8` and `shift` + `button 16`  and `shift + chan` are used to activate the individual control-layers.
+The buttons  `recall`, `store` ,`chan` and `shift`  are used to activate the control-layers.

-(**double-tap**  to make the control-layers remain activated until the activation button is pressed again!)
+- all layers (except the *"shift-layer"*) remain activated until the corresponding button is pressed again

+- the *"shift-layer"* can be activated permanent by **double-tapping** the  `shift` button

+- holding `shift` while pressing one of the layer-buttons will activate the layer until `shift` is released

+- the *"if shift pressed"* features are only relevant if the layers are activated permanently **and** `shift` is pressed

+The `stop` button can be used as follows:

+- if the selected clip is recording, stop recording (but continue playing)

+- if the selected clip is playing, trigger stop

+- *"if shift pressed"* : stop ALL tracks

 ## Encoder:

-The `transpose-slider` transposes the note-assignments of the buttons.
+The `transpose-encoder` can be used to transpose the note-assignments of the buttons.
 (a red button-colour indicates that the lower-left button is at the note C-2, C-1, C0, C1, etc. )

-- `encoder 8` : track-selection (left-right)

-- `encoder 16` : scene selection (up-down)
+- `encoder 1-4` and `9-12` : control the first 8 parameter of the selected device

 - `encoder 5, 6, 13, 14` : send A, B, C, D of selected track

 - `encoder 7` : volume of selected track

-  - *"if shift-pressed"*: volume of master-track
+  - *"if shift pressed"*: volume of master-track

 - `encoder 15` : pan of selected track

-  - *"if shift-pressed"*: pan of master-track
+  - *"if shift pressed"*: pan of master-track
+- `encoder 8` : track-selection (left-right)
+  - *"if shift pressed"* **and** a *"drum-rack"* is selected:

+    select drum-pad slot of the viewed 16 slots

+- `encoder 16` : scene selection (up-down)

+  - *"if shift pressed"* **and** a *"drum-rack"* is selected: select row of viewed drum-pads

 ---